 If a family member or significant other reports you for domestic violence, there is a high chance that you will be arrested as a result.
-Domestic violence charges are taken seriously, and even an accusation with no solid evidence can still be grounds for arrest.
-Our team at Hager & Schwartz, P.A. is here to explain what happens in the immediate aftermath of a domestic violence arrest.
+Domestic violence charges in Florida are taken seriously, and even an accusation with no solid evidence can still be grounds for arrest.
+Our Daytona Beach domestic violence lawyers at Hager & Schwartz, P.A. is here to explain what happens in the immediate aftermath of a domestic violence arrest in Florida.

 Possible Release from Custody

 After a domestic violence arrest in Florida, you will be taken into police custody.
 From here, you may be offered release on your own recognizance or with bail.
 If released on your own recognizance, that means that you agree to attend all future hearings as necessary in exchange for your release from custody.
 If released on bail, you must pay a certain amount of money prior to release.
 This payment serves as a way to ensure that you will attend court as needed and follow the rules during your pending case.
 In severe cases, you may be held in jail without the opportunity for release.

 Related Article: Can a Victim of Domestic Violence Drop Charges in Florida?